 - Check your page status codes using an SEO tool like Screaming Frog.

-- 404 = dead pages (page is no longer available and likely need to be redirected to avoid a google penalty)
+- 404 = dead pages (page is no longer available and likely needs to be redirected to avoid a Google penalty)

 - 503 = temporarily unavailable (probably needs attention eventually)

 - 200 = everything is ok with this page (thumbs up!)

 - any other statuses should also be avoided

 - Use https to make sure your website is secure.
 Confirm your SSL certificate is applied correctly to your website to avoid any web browsers security notifications.

 The goal here is to have other important, authoritative websites put your website URL on their website, purely for the fact that they find your content so valuable they want to share it with their audience.

 It turns out that Google thinks what other people say about you is more important than what you say about yourself.
 If a lot of other great websites are linking to your website, then Google thinks your page is valuable.